resyfer/nits_proxy/README.md

 ## Linux

-This will enable you to switch between Hostel Proxy, Lab & Library Proxy and Mobile Hostpot with just one easy-to-remember command (Hint: College Initials).
+This will enable you to switch between Hostel Proxy, Lab & Library Proxy and Mobile Hostpot with just one easy-to-remember command.

 ### Installation
 ```